 Wine Tasting in Carmel Valley

-Start your day of wine tasting in Carmel Valley by heading for the verdant hills, a short jag inland from the beach cities, to taste your way around the rustic district.
+Start your day of wine tasting in Monterey County in Carmel Valley.
+Head for the verdant hills, a short jag inland from the beach cities, to taste your way around the rustic district.
 Vineyards, some dating back to the 1800s, dot the floors and hillsides of two valleys, Carmel and Cachagua, alongside sprawling mansions and farms like Earthbound.
 (Grab snacks at its organic produce stand.)
 The dramatic temperature swing between day and night and the rugged terrain contribute to why Bordeaux’s greatest hits are stars here.
 Cabernet Sauvignon and Merlot make up more than 70 percent of the grape yield in Carmel Valley.

 This area has a lot more infrastructure to meet tourist needs and most of the standalone tasting rooms/bottle shops are found in the quaint village, making it easy to walk from one reservation to the next.
 (The spread-out nature of the River Road makes hiring a designated driver a smart play.)